Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Offering a warm ambiance and a diverse menu to complement its urban environment, patrons at Brix can sample anything from a Four Cheese Cannelloni to Quebec Wentzel Duck.
-Accommodating night owls, Brix also offers a gratifying late night menu comprising of spring rolls; Seven Spice Seared Ahi Tuna; and oven-baked pizza with chorizo sausage, black tiger shrimp, fresh pineapple, and other toppings.
+Accommodating night owls, Brix also offers a gratifying late night menu comprising spring rolls, Seven Spice Seared Ahi Tuna, and oven-baked pizza with loads of fresh toppings.
 Brix is ideal for dinner with friends or a romantic date.
 Open daily for lunch and dinner.

-Situated in the trendy Yaletown, the Glowbal Grill and Satay Bar serves inventive and delicious cuisine in a stylish yet sophisticated setting.
-With the option of formal fine dining on white linen tablecloths or funky dining, this restaurant caters to a variety of people.
+Situated in trendy Yaletown, the Glowbal Grill and Satay Bar serves inventive and delicious cuisine in a stylish yet sophisticated setting.
+With the option of formal fine dining on white linen tablecloths or more laid-back feasting, this restaurant caters to a variety of people.
 Try the Kobe meatballs with truffled spaghetti or the Seven-spiced rare Ahi tuna, and round off with the warm Brazilian chocolate coffee cake or the Maple Macadamia nut flan.
 Reservations are recommended.

-Serving the largest selection of oysters, lobsters and prawns as well as delicious steak, the Blue Water Café is frequented by many celebrities, both local and international.
-With elegant décor and flawless service it's no wonder this restaurant is perfect when trying to impress a date or business associate.
+Serving the largest selection of oysters, lobsters and prawns as well as delicious steak, the Blue Water Café is frequented by local and international celebrities alike.
+With elegant décor and flawless service, this is the place to be when trying to impress a date or business associate.
 Try the White Sturgeon with red beet agro dolce, pumpernickel crust, chioggia beets and cauliflower puree, or the Beef Tenderloin served with porcini mushrooms, green chard and macaroni gratin with blue cheese.
 Reservations are recommended.
 The restaurant is open from 5pm till 11pm, with the Late Menu available till midnight.

 Nestled away in an old mansion located in downtown Vancouver's Yaletown district, this stylish Italian eatery evokes a 1930s charm and sophistication while serving delicious, inventive and expertly presented dishes.
-Try the Osso Buco, Filetto di samone or the Filetto di manzo Con porcini.
+Try the ossobuco, filetto di salmone or the filetto di manzo con porcini.
 You won't be disappointed.
 Lupo is open daily for dinner.
 Reservations are recommended.

 Wraparound windows afford stunning views of downtown Vancouver and the surrounding mountains at this sophisticated Canadian restaurant in Queen Elizabeth Park.
 Serving up tasty food at reasonable prices, Seasons in the Park is a Vancouver gem for both locals and foreigners.
 Try the Miso Soy Marinated Black Cod drizzled with pineapple chive vinaigrette and served with jasmine rice, and for dessert the much-loved Sunburnt Lemon Tart is a must.
 Dinner reservations offer views of the twinkling city lights and at lunch you can admire the leafy park and snow-capped mountains from the circular patio.